lateinit-apps/guitar-app/README.md

 We have two parts of our project, a rearguarde and vanguarde one, for particular instructions please refer to [how to's](docs/how-to-s.md) page.

-## PS
+## By the way

-In our project we are bundled with a significant amount of [conventions](docs/conventions.md), feel free to read them if you're interested.
+In our project we are bundled with a significant amount of [conventions](docs/conventions.md), feel free to read them all if you're interested in.

-Also, we're using a kinda weird *cool* naming conventions, don't forget to look at [glossary](docs/glossary.md) to understand what it going on.
+Also, we're using a kinda weird *cool* naming conventions, don't forget to take a look at [glossary](docs/glossary.md) to understand what is going on.

 ## Our team/in cast